esbrandt/manual/source/chapters/getting_started.rst

 Opening Mixxx
 =============
-|logo| Once you've :ref:`installed Mixxx <installing-mixxx>`, start by opening
+|logo| Once you've installed Mixxx, start by opening Mixxx and importing your
-Mixxx and importing your music to the Mixxx library.
+music to the Mixxx library.

 **Windows**
   Double-click the Mixxx icon on the Desktop.
 Alternatively, browse your Windows